influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

  This file is likely to be updated in the future with more examples for useful configurations for separate scenarios.

+For more information on concepts and terminology including object, counter, and instance names, see the help in the Windows Performance Monitor app.

 ### Plugin wide

 Plugin wide entries are underneath `[[inputs.win_perf_counters]]`.